DynoTheCrux/BreathingReco/README.md

 For installation instructions see <https://www.arduino.cc/en/software>.

-#### ESP32 Support
+#### Arduino Nano BLE Sense Support

-Setup the Arduino IDE to support ESP32 microcontrollers following the instructions on the espressif documentation page: <https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html>.
-The version used in this project was 2.0.2
+Setup the Arduino IDE to support the Arduino Nano BLE Sense by installing it via the Boards manager.
+Version used was 3.0.1.

-#### MPU6050 Support
+#### LEAP Stretch Sensor

-Install the Adafruit MPU6050 library for the IMU using the Library Manager of the Arduino IDE.
-Instructions on how to install libraries for the Arduino IDE can be found at <https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries> and the library is available on github at <https://github.com/adafruit/Adafruit_MPU6050>.
-In the Library Manager it is called **Adafruit MPU6050** and the project was tested with version 2.0.5.
+The stretch sensor was used with a small circuit allowing to measure discharge time.
+More information see https://leaptechnology.com/product/stretch-sensors and https://circuits4you.com/2016/05/13/capacitance-measurement-arduino/

 #### TensorFlowLite for ESP32